jolira/jolokia-client/README.md

 ``mbeans`` is a string that identifies one particular mbean or domain name (such as ``"JMImplementation"`` or ``"JMImplementation:type=MBeanServerDelegate"``) or an array or such names (such as ``["JMImplementation", "Catalina"]``).
-The paramter may also be ``undefined`` to retrieve information about all mbeans available on the server.
+The paramter may also omitted to retrieve information about all mbeans available on the server.

 The ``callback`` method takes one parameter.
 It is called when data was received